Sclatch/ASTEROID-Game/README.md

 # CSCI 2020 Final Project
 This is the git repository of Final Project of CSCI 2020 Winter Semester.
-This is a video game project called "ASTEROIDS" that has the requested feature.
+This is a video game project called "ASTEROIDS" that has the requested features.

 ## Getting Started
 This instruction will get you a copy of the code up and running on your local machine.
 Follow the instruction from installing the IDE and Library to Running the Code.